tpiano91/20th_Century/README.md

 #### Thickness of the Edges: displays which countries played particularly imporant roles.
 ###### In this case, Germany has five of the visibly thickest edges to Italy, Poland, Russia, France and Japan (which makes sense given the context of the two world wars).
 ###### Other thick edges can be seen in other communities: India to Japan and Pakistan (orange); and Libya and Egypt (purple).
+###### Important to note that two countries with a thin edge in between (or no edge) does not necessarily mean that there is a weak relationship between the two (or no relationship).
+This may mean that one or both of the countries were not mentioned in the text or especially prevalent on the global stage during the 20th century.

 ### Degree Centrality